AhmadNizar/canting/README.md

 # Canting
-An iOS apps to help people learn about batik
+An iOS apps to help people learn things about batik